velodrome-finance/contracts/SPECIFICATION.md

 to either increase, hold or decrease the Minter's emission for the following epoch.
 The winning decision is selected via simple majority (also known as [plurality](https://en.wikipedia.org/wiki/Plurality_(voting))).
 Also uses timestamp based voting power from VotingEscrow NFTs.
 Note that the very first nudge proposal must be initiated in the epoch prior to the tail emission schedule starting.
+Votes are cast and counted on a per `tokenId` basis.

 Notable changes:
 - No quorum.